-A Seatbelt however, is grabbing the tail of your board with only your front hand, which is your left hand if you're regular and your right hand if you're goofy.
+A Seatbelt however, is grabbing the tail of your board with only your front hand.
+That's your left hand if you're Regular and your right hand if you're Goofy.
 These difficult grabs help stretch your body into different positions that you are not used to.

 Hot Tip - Ben Dover.
 Remember to bend the knees, not the back.

 Step 3) Nose Grab

 A Nose Grab is grabbing the nose of your board with your front hand, the left hand if you are regular and right hand if you are a goof ball.
 Just remember, grabbing the nose is significantly harder than grabbing the tail, because you have to move your weight a lot further forward while riding downhill.

 Just like small undies, it's an uncomfortable feeling.